- Our Work

-- Reside or attended high school in one of the following cities: Fremont, Newark, Menlo Park, East Palo Alto, Redwood City, Hayward, Union City, Santa Clara or the unincorporated area of North Fair Oaks.
+- Reside or attend high school in one of the following cities: Fremont, Newark, Menlo Park, East Palo Alto, Redwood City, Hayward, Union City, Santa Clara or the unincorporated area of North Fair Oaks;

-- Attend a California public university or community college.
-Students enrolling in California private colleges or out of state colleges will not be considered.
+- Attend a California public university or community college (students enrolling in California private college or university or studying abroad or out of state will not be considered);

-- Demonstrated leadership potential and willingness to contribute to their community.
+- Demonstrate leadership potential and willingness to contribute to your community;

-- Willingness to give back to the scholarship as a future mentor or board member.
+- Have a willingness to give back to the scholarship as a future mentor or board member; and

-- Be available to attend an interview in July or August if selected as a finalist.
+- Be available to attend an interview between mid-May if selected as a finalist.

 Join the list